 Maps and Directions

 When traveling into central London don’t forget that you may enter the congestion zone, this would mean that you have to pay £8 if you are traveling between the hours of 07:00 and 18:30, monday to friday.

-You can pay the congestion charge in a number of ways.
-By text, phone, online, at a shop and by post.
-For more information on how to pay the congestion charge and where the congestion charge applies visit the Transport for London
+You can pay the congestion charge in a number of ways – by SMS, phone, online, at a shop and by post.
+For more information on how to pay charge, and where it applies visit the Transport for London.

 It’s free to register and you enter your journey details and it will automatically display others who are making similar journeys on that day.